GameTap

-GameTap was an online video game service established by Turner Broadcasting System (TBS) in 2005.
-It provided users with classic arcade video games and game-related video content.
-The service was acquired by French online video game service Metaboli in 2008 as a wholly owned subsidiary; Metaboli aiming to create a global games service.
+GameTap was an online video game service established by Turner Broadcasting System (TBS) in 2006.
+It provided users with video games and game-related video content.
+The service was acquired by French online video game service Metaboli in 2008 as a wholly owned subsidiary; Metaboli aimed to create a global games service.
 The service remained active until October 2015, when it was shut down by Metaboli.

 Features

 GameTap was conceived primarily as an online subscription rental service, competing against mail-based services like GameFly.
 GameTap offered two subscription levels: a Premium subscription with access to the entire content library, and a Classic subscription with access to older console and arcade games running in emulation.
 GameTap also sold games via the online distribution method.
 GameTap initially offered a limited selection of games for free play without a subscription, but this option was discontinued.

 Originally, GameTap was designed to offer not only video games, but a complete media hub (GameTap TV), taking advantage of the TBS catalog as well as offering original video content, including the animated series Revisioned: Tomb Raider and new episodes of Space Ghost Coast to Coast.
 GameTap TV has since been discontinued.

-Most multiplayer games can be played by two users on the same computer while many others not originally intended to be played outside of a LAN may be played over the internet by using a VPN client such as Hamachi.
+Most multiplayer games can be played by two users on the same computer; many others not originally intended to be played outside of a LAN may be played over the internet by using a VPN client such as Hamachi.
 A limited number of games have been enhanced with an online leaderboard and challenge lobby, adding internet multiplayer to games that previously could only be played face to face.
 Every Monday GameTap holds a leaderboard tournament with a different game each week.